 After completing this exercise, we observed a significant reduction in page load times and increased efficiency in the way local and third-party resources were used, which resulted in a major increase in our overall Google PageSpeed score, with a consistent reporting of over 90 (green) for most of our pages on both mobile and desktop diagnostics.

-It’s still early days but our SEO indicators are very promising and it is clear from the data that engagement (time spent on site has increased).
+Our SEO reporting clearly shows time spent on the site has increased and our target keyword positioning went up.
 And we are sure we can do the same for you so why don’t you get in touch?